fredgeorge/kotlin_undo/README.md

     cleanupAction()     // invoked upon completion of the above actions; not invoked if suspended accept(v: CommandVisitor)   // Supporting the Visitor pattern

+### Undoable.Composite

+This interface is intended for classes representing groups of Command steps.
+In addition to the base *Undoable* methods, it also has the simple list manipulators modeling the same MutableList behaviors including return values:

+    add(step: Undoable)
+    add(index: Int, step: Undoable)
+    remove(step: Undoable)

 ### Undoable.Trace

 This is simply a marker interface for tracing via the Decorator pattern.
 It is simply another